Norman Vaughan (comedian): Television career

 Vaughan was by now becoming known as an entertainer and his big break came when he stepped into Bruce Forsyth's shoes to host Sunday Night at the London Palladium.
 The show was broadcast live and was a national institution, often reaching 20 million viewers.
 Vaughan used catchphrases like "swinging!" and "dodgy!", which were accompanied by thumbs-up or thumbs-down gestures.
 He was a popular host for the long-running television programme (1962–1965).
-He also hosted The Golden Shot (during 1972 and 1973), taking over from Bob Monkhouse after the former was fired for allegedly accepting bribes.
+He also hosted The Golden Shot (during 1972 and 1973), taking over from Bob Monkhouse after the former host was fired for allegedly accepting bribes.
 Vaughan appeared in a 1960s TV advertising campaign for Cadbury's Roses chocolates which included the slogan "Roses Grow On You".

 On television, he was also a regular guest on variety and quiz shows, including Celebrity Squares, Give Us a Clue and Larry Grayson's Generation Game, as well as being compere of the BBC's Pebble Mill Showcase.